Hopeless to Hopeful by Grace Kavoi

-In 2008, I came to meet Jared Akama and Chryspin Afifu from a local NGO, Centre for Partnership and Civic Engagement Trust (CEPACET), who offered moral and financial support of our efforts.
+In 2008, I came to meet Jared Akama and Chryspin Afifu from a local NGO, who offered moral and financial support of our efforts.

 I thanked God and prayed each day because CEPACET brought a light to my school.
 Jared and Chryspin visited regularly and introduced us to other well wishers, which made the children and I very happy.
 Partnership with CEPACET highly stimulated my hopes and built confidence in the hearts of the parents/guardians.

 In the year 2010, the Kitui Ndogo Nursery was re-registered as a school and centre to nurture and unlock the genius in every child growing up in the slum.
 We decided to change our name to Malezi Centre, as malezi in Kiswahili means, "caring."
 At this time, the number of the students had grown to 50, so I had to rent a larger classroom and hire another teacher.